labgrid-project/labgrid/doc/configuration.rst

 NetworkSigrokUSBDevice
 ~~~~~~~~~~~~~~~~~~~~~~
-A :any:`NetworkSigrokUSBDevice` resource describes a *Sigrok* USB device
+A :any:`NetworkSigrokUSBDevice` describes a `SigrokUSBDevice`_ resource
-connected to a host which is exported over the network.
-The `SigrokDriver`_ will access it via SSH.
+available on a remote computer.

 SigrokUSBSerialDevice
 ~~~~~~~~~~~~~~~~~~~~~